What Is an ASME-Certified Pressure Vessel?

 Compliance with Regulations

-Many jurisdictions in the U.S. and around the world mandate ASME certification.
+Many jurisdictions in the U.S. and around the world mandate ASME-certified pressure vessels.
 For example, in the U.S., many states have adopted the ASME Code into their boiler and pressure vessel laws.
 In Canada, the Canadian Registration Number (CRN) system often requires ASME-compliant designs.
 Globally, countries like China, India, and Saudi Arabia accept or mandate ASME standards.

 Insurance and Legal Protection